| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 4. Thursday:- Tofu with Broccoli Stir fry & Brown Rice recipe

-It is low carbon recipe because: It is having Plant based protein with locally grown broccoli
+It is having Plant based protein with locally grown broccoli

 • Items may be used: Broccoli, soy sauce, garlic, sesame oil, tofu etc.